18 Rare Vintage Photos of What Life Was Like in the 1950s

 These photos, including some never-published shots taken for Look Magazine, transport you back in time.
 Was life easier, harder, or the same for families in the 1950s, compared to today?

 “Nobody bump the table!”
 In this image from 1950, a dedicated young architect finishes up an impressive card tower that must have taken hours to make!
 His little siblings watch as he stacks the final cards.
-Here are some more vintage photos of what playtime was like for kids before technology.

 New set of wheels